 Dr. Baxevanis received his B.S. in Biological Sciences from Cornell University and his Ph.D. in the Department of Biology at The Johns Hopkins University.
 He was a post-doctoral fellow at the National Center for Biotechnology Information at NIH, after which he joined the NHGRI faculty.

-Dr. Baxevanis is co-author of the textbook, Bioinformatics: A Practical Guide to the Analysis of Genes and Proteins, now in its third edition.
-He serves on a number of editorial and academic scientific advisory boards.
-He has taught bioinformatics at The Johns Hopkins University, served as an adjunct faculty member at Boston University and lectured in numerous courses, such as NHGRI's Current Topics in Genome Analysis series.
-Until recently, he also served as the co-director of the Boston University/NIH Graduate Partnerships Program in Bioinformatics.
+Dr. Baxevanis is co-author of the textbook Bioinformatics: A Practical Guide to the Analysis of Genes and Proteins, whose fourth edition will be published shortly.
+His involvement in educational activities have included teaching bioinformatics at The Johns Hopkins University, serving as an adjunct faculty member at Boston University, and serving as the Director of NHGRI's Intramural Training Office.
+He has also served as the co-director of the Boston University/NIH Graduate Partnerships Program in Bioinformatics.